wso2-extensions/identity-tools-cli/docs/interactive-mode.md

    -t, --type string           Enter application type (default "oauth") -u, --userName string       Username for Identity Server
  ```
-Users have freedom to set flags and values according to their choices.
+Users have the freedom to set flags and values according to their choices.

 This ```-t, --type string           Enter application type (default "oauth")``` flag  is not mandatory.
-If user wants to create basic application, then should declare ```-t=basic```.
-Otherwise will create the oauth application as default type.
+If the user wants to create a basic application, it is necessary to declare ```-t=basic```.
+Otherwise, the OAuth application will be created as the default type.

 example:-
 ```